Treating Anxiety and Related Disorders at Wellness First Psychiatric Associates in Durham, NC

 Depression

-• Depression tends to be more prevalent among adults aged 18–25, affecting 17% of this age group.
+Depression is also more prevalent among adults aged 18–25, affecting approximately 17% of this age group.

 Bipolar Disorder (BPD)